Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![A callout points to the Monitor Status, which is Online.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image376.png "Monitor Status")

-14. Select the Traffic Manager **DNS Name** URL
+14. Select the Traffic Manager **DNS Name** URL.

     ![Screenshot of the DNS name URL link.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image362.png "DNS name URL link")

 15. Notice that the website loads as normal.
-You can select refresh or F5, and you will always get back to the site
+You can select refresh or F5, and you will always get back to the site.

     ![The Contoso Insurance PolicyConnect webpage displays with a callout pointing to the URL in the address bar.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image377.png "Contoso Insurance PolicyConnect webpage")

 16. In the current configuration, you are completely failed over to the **Secondary** site.
 There were no configurations for you to do and this was completely transparent to the user of the application.

-17. Move back to the **BCDRPaaSPrimarySite** and re-start the Web App
+17. Move back to the **BCDRPaaSPrimarySite** and re-start the Web app.

     ![Screenshot of a Successfully started web app message.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image378.png "Successfully started message")

-18. Open the **BCDRPaaS** Traffic Manager again, and the Monitor Status should show both as Online again
+18. Open the **BCDRPaaS** Traffic Manager again, and the Monitor Status should show both as Online again.

     ![In the BCDRPaaS Traffic Manager, both web apps show as online.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image379.png "BCDRPaaS Traffic Manager")